Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Colts stats and trends

-- Indianapolis has played 14 games, with nine wins against the spread.
+- Indianapolis has nine wins against the spread in 14 games this year.

 - The Colts are 5-3 ATS when underdogs by 1 point or more this year.

-- When Indianapolis scores more than 20.3 points, it is 9-3 against the spread and 8-4 overall.
+- Indianapolis is 9-3 against the spread and 8-4 overall in games when it records more than 20.3 points.

-- In games that Indianapolis churns out more than 322.8 yards, the team is 7-2 against the spread and 5-4 overall.
+- When Indianapolis totals over 322.8 yards, the team is 7-2 against the spread and 5-4 overall.

-- This season the Colts have 17 turnovers, seven fewer than the Cardinals have takeaways (24).
+- The Colts have 17 giveaways this season, while the Cardinals have 24 takeaways.

 Home and road insights

-- At home this season, Arizona has two wins against the spread and is 3-3 overall.
+- At home this year, Arizona has two wins against the spread and is 3-3 overall.

-- At home, as 1-point favorites or greater, the Cardinals have two wins ATS (2-4).
+- At home, the Cardinals have two wins ATS (2-4) as 1-point favorites or greater.

-- In three of six home games this year, Arizona has hit the over.
+- In three of six home games this year, Arizona has gone over the total.

-- This year in away games, Indianapolis is 5-1 against the spread and 4-2 overall.
+- In away games, Indianapolis is 4-2 overall and 5-1 against the spread.

-- Away from home, the Colts are unbeaten ATS (1-0) as 1-point underdogs or more.
+- On the road, the Colts are unbeaten ATS (1-0) as 1-point underdogs or more.

-- In six away games this year, Indianapolis has gone over the total four times.
+- In four of six road games this year, Indianapolis has hit the over.

 Powered by Data Skrive.